This is Milk Consultancy

 I do believe agile is better than waterfall, but I don’t think that’s the last word on the subject.
 There will be the next wave of software development methodology and beyond that businesses will be more agile as they are enable by technology and respond to the demands of the workforce and their customers.

-We have launched an innovative, industry led solution to embedding people centred project disciplines into businesses to aid 'agile adoption' and 'digital transformation'.
+We have launched an innovative, industry led solution to embedding people centered project disciplines into businesses to aid 'agile adoption' and 'digital transformation'.
 We'd love to share that with you.

 (Blog first published 20/10/2016)